 It doesn’t see ‘what’s going on’ as it is.
-Instead it sees an imagined version it has constructed.
+Instead it sees an imagined version it has constructed, like a dream.

-And research (Ehinger 2017) suggests it prefers the imaginary version to reality!
+And research (Ehinger 2017) suggests it prefers the dreaming version to reality!

 So what can you do to transform your brain into a more reliable ally (because he wants to be helpful)?

 Research (Goyal 2014) suggests that any generic form of mindfulness will help.
 They all turn down your brain’s interference with the guidance of your nonconscious mind, so things work better.

 But I wanted to do better for you.
 I wanted a form of mindfulness that would focus specifically on the things that are most important to you.

 Copyright 2019 by Peter M Fellows.
 All Rights Reserved.

 #CoachYourBrain #HelpOthers #EmpowerEverything